 - 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
 Enter the IP address that is assigned to the switch. - A login window opens. - 3.
-Enter the device management password. - The password is the one that you specified the first time that you logged in.
-The password is case-sensitive. - The HOME page displays. - 4.
-From the menu at the top of the page, select SWITCHING. - The QOS page displays. - 5.
-From the menu on the left, select VLAN. - The VLAN page displays. - If you did not yet activate the Advanced 802.1Q VLAN mode, see Activate the advanced 802.1Q VLAN mode on page 49. - 6.
-In the right pane, click the ADD VLAN button. - The Advanced 802.1Q VLAN pane displays. - 7.
-Specify the VLAN settings and assign ports as tagged or untagged members:
+Enter the device management password.

+The password is the one that you specified the first time that you logged in.
+The password is case-sensitive.

+If you did not yet activate the Advanced 802.1Q VLAN mode, see Activate the advanced 802.1Q VLAN mode on page 48.

+6. In the right pane, click the ADD VLAN button.

+The Advanced 802.1Q VLAN pane displays.

-- a.
-In the VLAN Name field, enter a name from 1 to 14 characters. - b.
+- 7. Specify the VLAN settings and assign ports as tagged or untagged members: - a.
+In the VLAN Name field, enter a name from 1 to 20 characters. - b.
 In the VLAN ID field, enter a number from 1 to 4094. - c.
 Use a combination of the following options to select port tags and set whether ports are members of the VLAN: - T: Make the port a tagged member of the VLAN. - U: Make the port an untagged member of the VLAN. - E: Exclude the port from the VLAN. - Tag All: Make all ports tagged members of the VLAN. - Untag All: Make all ports untagged members of the VLAN. - Exclude All: Exclude ports from the VLAN. - NOTE: If ports are members of the same LAG, you must assign them to the same VLAN. - 8.
 Click the APPLY button.